casper-network/ceps/text/0006-equivocation-catastrophes.md

 - There is a different set of genesis validators - the new validators chosen by the community.
 - There is a different initial global state: it is not empty anymore, but it is the initial state prepared before.
+- There is a different starting block height - we would not start from 0, but from the last safe block.
 - Other details like the protocol version can differ as well, but they are not of the main concern for the restart process itself.

 The agreed upon set of validators and the initial state would be included in the chainspec.
 The "restart-chainspec" could be distributed among the validators the same way the initial chainspec for the network was.
 The files containing the new initial state could be distributed alongside the chainspec, or the nodes could download it from each other after they are started (which, of course, requires at least one node to possess the full copy of the state).